 Season: 2016 (Week 1) Score:San Diego Chargers 27–33 (OT) Kansas City Chiefs[35] Notability: The Chiefs came back from 21 points down to win in overtime.
 Melvin Gordon scored twice as San Diego took a 24–3 lead with six minutes to play in the 3rd quarter, but Alex Smith converted two 4th downs and threw two touchdowns as Kansas City came back to tie.
 Smith ran for the winning score himself on the first drive of overtime.
 He finished with 34 completions from 48 attempts, for 363 yards, two touchdowns and an interception.[36]

-Game scheduled in San Diego was cancelled due to the Players strike reducing the season to 9 games.
+Due to the 1982 NFL Players' strike, the game scheduled in San Diego was canceled.
 This remains the only season the Chargers and Chiefs did not face each other twice in a season.

 In Kansas City, Chargers QB Philip Rivers fumbled the ball while kneeling to set up the potential game-winning field goal, leading to a Chiefs game-winning field goal in overtime.
 Had they won this game, they would have won the AFC West; however, they ended up tied with the Broncos and Raiders, ultimately losing the tiebreakers to the Broncos.